psychemedia/island-storynotes/dunnose-meridian.md

 p410-414

-Particulars relating to the Operations of the Tear 1802,
+Particulars relating to the Operations of the Year 1802,

 I have already stated, that a proper observatory had been provided for the reception of the zenith sector.
 The dimensions of it were twelve feet square at bottom, and six feet square at top; its proportions being the same as those of the external stand.
 A floor having a square vacuity, to admit of the instrument standing on the ground, covered the joists of it.
 The sides of the observatory were of strong painted canvas ; and the roof of wood, with an aperture, which could be opened or closed at pleasure, for viewing the stars near the zenith.